Our Curriculum

 Project Based Learning

 Science learning will be embedded within the project-based learning model.
 Working and thinking scientifically must always be taught explicitly through substantive science content.
 Project based learning is a teaching approach in which children gain knowledge, understanding and skills by working for an extended period of time to investigate and respond to an authentic, challenging, engaging and at times difficult question or statement, at the end of which the children will produce a product.
-During the second half term of the Autumn term and the second half term of the Summer term, each class across school will undertake a science project covering one of the key areas for their year group from the National Curriculum.
+Each class across school will undertake two science projects each year covering key areas for their year group from the National Curriculum.

 Within this framework, scientific knowledge, skills and understanding will build upon and develop with the aim of understanding and applying knowledge of the scientific method and concepts in a range of scenarios.